The Benefits Of A Person Centred Approach In Stress Management

 As a client myself I have saw this a lot.
 No all approaches are ideal for all clients, some can cause very serious harm.

-Through the years I have had more than a few horrendous experiences with practitioners.
+Through the years I have had more than a few horrendous experiences with therapists, healers and counsellors.
 One therapist gaslighted me so much in a session, that I began to question my own reality.

-Some are so wounded as healers or therapists, they lack any sort of awareness and objectivity of what is truly best for the client.
-And where their skills or expertise starts and ends.
+Some are wounded as healers and/or therapists, that lack any sort of awareness and objectivity.
+Many so underqualified or knowledgeable they have no idea where their skills or expertise starts and ends.

 That is why there are so many advantages to a more person centred approach and person centred practice